 - to promote the reduction of unnecessary regulatory obligations on the Australian not-for-profit sector.

 The ACNC is led by the Commissioner, a statutory office holder appointed by the Governor-General.
-The Commissioner is supported by an Advisory Board appointed by the Assistant Treasurer, Minister for Housing, Minister for Homelessness, Social and Community Housing and consisting of members with expertise in the not-for-profit sector, law, taxation or accounting.
+The Commissioner is supported by an Advisory Board appointed by the Minister and consisting of members with expertise in the not-for-profit sector, law, taxation or accounting.

 The charity sector is unique and diverse.
 Charities exist to fulfil one of twelve charitable purposes set out in the Charities Act.
 Charities make a distinctive and widely recognised contribution to the public good by building social capital in civil society.